-Schema Registry Overview¶
+Schema Registry for Confluent Platform¶

 Schema Registry provides a centralized repository for managing and validating schemas for topic message data, and for serialization and deserialization of the data over the network.
 Producers and consumers to Kafka topics can use schemas to ensure data consistency and compatibility as schemas evolve.
 Schema Registry is a key component for data governance, helping to ensure data quality, adherence to standards, visibility into data lineage, audit capabilities, collaboration across teams, efficient application development protocols, and system performance.